KarelZe/edu/maschinelles-lernen/01_self_test.md

 * What are three things that it does?🧠
 * What are the roles of the Eigenvectors and Eigenvalues in PCA?🧠
 * Can you describe applications of PCA?🧠
+* Why should each dimension have a unit variance / be normalized?

 ## Density Estimation and Expectation Maximization